WPManageNinja/wpsocialninja-docs/guide/instagram-feed/how-to-convert-an-instagram-personal-account-to-a-business-account.md

 # How to convert personal Instagram to business Account

 Instagram offers three profile types: Personal, Business, and Creator.
 By default, all Instagram accounts are set to Personal.
 You have the option to switch your profile type at any moment.
-S o let's see how to convert Instagram to business account.
+So let's see how to convert Instagram to business account.

 To use all of WP Social Ninja's Instagram features, your Business profile must be linked to a Facebook Page.
 This is a Facebook requirement (which owns Instagram).

 ### **Convert your Instagram Personal account to a Business account**

-- Log in to[ ](https://www.facebook.com/)**[Facebook](https://www.facebook.com/) ** and choose Pages from the menu on the left.
+- Log in to **[Facebook](https://www.facebook.com/)** and choose Pages from the menu on the left.

 - Choose the Page to which you want to link to your Instagram account.

-- At the bottom of the** Manage Page** menu on the left, select **Settings.**
+- At the bottom of the **Manage Page** menu on the left, select **Settings.**

 - In the **Page settings** menu, choose **Instagram.**